Pontorson

 Pontorson ([pɔ̃tɔʁsɔ̃]) is a commune in the Manche department in north-western France.
-On 1 January 2016, the former communes of Macey and Vessey were merged into Pontorson.

 Geography

 Pontorson is situated about 10 kilometres from the Mont Saint-Michel, to which it is connected by highway and a walking path along the river Couesnon.
 The river also gives its name to the town's main street.

 Climate

-Pontorson has a oceanic climate (Köppen climate classification Cfb).
+Pontorson has an oceanic climate (Köppen climate classification Cfb).
 The average annual temperature in Pontorson is 11.8 C. The average annual rainfall is 838.6 mm with October as the wettest month.
 The temperatures are highest on average in August, at around 18.1 C, and lowest in January, at around 5.9 C. The highest temperature ever recorded in Pontorson was 39.0 C on 5 August 2003; the coldest temperature ever recorded was -8.0 C on 11 February 2012.

 History

 The town was founded in the 12th century after a vow by William the Conqueror.
-It was home to a fortress, which was razed to the ground in 1623 by order of King Louis XIII of France.
+It was home to a fortress, which was razed to the ground in 1623 by order of King Louis XIII.

 During World War II, after the liberation of the area by Allied Forces in 1944, engineers of the Ninth Air Force IX Engineering Command began construction of a combat Advanced Landing Ground outside of the town.
 Declared operational on 10 August, the airfield was designated as "A-28", it was used by the 368th Fighter Group which flew P-47 Thunderbolts until early September when the unit moved into Central France.
 Afterward, the airfield was closed.

-Frantz Fanon practiced psychiatry at Pontorson in the early 1950s.
+Frantz Fanon practiced psychiatry in Pontorson in the early 1950s.

+In 1973 Pontorson absorbed seven former communes: Ardevon, Beauvoir (re-established in 1989), Boucey, Cormeray, Curey, Les Pas and Moidrey.
+On 1 January 2016, the former communes of Macey and Vessey were merged into Pontorson.
 In 1990, Pontorson twinned with the town of Highworth in England.